jlangch/venice/doc/readme/sandbox.md

 To ensure this you should prohibit the use of threads.
-The only safe way to work with threads and respecting the sandbox is by using Venice' built-in concurrency features like futures, agents, delays, schedulers, ...
+The only safe way to work with threads and respecting the sandbox is by using Venice' built-in [Concurrency](concurrency.md) features like futures, agents, delays, schedulers, ...

-The "Dining Philosophers" example in the _Concurrency_ readme section demonstrates how to use Venice futures instead of bare Java threads.
+The "Dining Philosophers" example in the [Concurrency](concurrency.md) section demonstrates how to use Venice futures instead of bare Java threads.